cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   Test vectors and reference implementations for prepend\_len are given in the appendix.

 - lv\_cat(a0,a1, ...) is the "length-value" encoding function which returns the concatenation of the input strings with an encoding of their respective length prepended.
-E.g. lv\_cat(a0,a1) returns prepend\_len(a0) \|\| prepend\_len(a1).
+E.g., lv\_cat(a0,a1) returns prepend\_len(a0) \|\| prepend\_len(a1).
 The detailed specification of lv\_cat and a reference implementations are given in the appendix.

-- sample\_random\_bytes(n) denotes a function that returns n octets, each of which is to be independently sampled from an uniform distribution between 0 and 255.
+- sample\_random\_bytes(n) denotes a function that returns n octets, each of which is to be independently sampled from a uniform distribution between 0 and 255.

 - zero\_bytes(n) denotes a function that returns n octets with value 0.

 - o\_cat(bytes1,bytes2) denotes a function for ordered concatenation of octet strings.
-It places the lexiographically larger octet string first and prepends the two bytes from the octet string b"oc" to the result.
+It places the lexicographically larger octet string first and prepends the two bytes from the octet string b"oc" to the result.
 (Explicit reference code for this function is given in the appendix.)

-- transcript(Ya,ADa,Yb,ADb) denotes a function outputing an octet string for the protocol transcript.
+- transcript(Ya,ADa,Yb,ADb) denotes a function outputting an octet string for the protocol transcript.
   In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, transcript\_oc(Ya,Yb,ADa,ADb) = o\_cat(lv\_cat(Ya,ADa),lv\_cat(Yb, ADb)) SHALL be used.
   In the initiator-responder setting the implementation transcript\_ir(Ya,Yb,ADa,ADb) = lv\_cat(Ya,ADa) \|\| lv\_cat(Yb, ADb) SHALL be used.